Dissipative Unified Dark Fluid: Observational Constraints: Estimation of the Viscosity of the Cosmic Fluid

 \section{Estimation of the Viscosity of the Cosmic Fluid}

-Different authors estimated the viscosity of the cosmic fluid found that its present value is $\zeta_0 \leq 10^7$ $Pa$ $s$.
+Different authors estimated the viscosity of the cosmic fluid to be $\zeta_0 \leq 10^7$ $Pa$.$s$.
 However, its value is highly model-dependent.
-As we mentioned before, our observational data analysis is not able to constrain the viscosity coefficient.
-However, we can rely on the results of the Akaike criteria to estimate $\zeta_0$.
-DUDF model with $\zeta_0 = 0$ minimizes the AIC value.
-Since the model$_i$ with $\Delta_i = AIC_i - AIC_{min}$ between 0 and 2 is considered as substantial on the level of empirical support, we then can consider $\zeta_0 \leq 0.2$ $km$ $s^{-1} Mpc^{-1}$ as acceptable for the value of viscosity coefficient as it satisfies this condition.
-Multiplying this by $c^2/ 8 \pi G $, we found that the cosmic fluid is expected to have a present-day viscosity coefficient $\leq 3.48 \times 10^5$ $Pa$ $s$.
+As we mentioned above, the best model due to the Akaike criteria is the perfect fluid model, UDF, though the result of $\Delta AIC$ for the viscous model DUDF indicated that this model is substantial.
+We can consider the mean value of $\zeta_0$ due to this model as an estimated value for the viscosity of the cosmic fluid.
+From table \ref{tabmeans} we see that the mean value of $\zeta_0$ is $2.9$ $km$ $s^{-1} Mpc^{-1}$.
+Multiplying this by $c^2/ 8 \pi G $, we get an estimated value for the viscosity of the cosmic fluid as $5.04 \times 10^6$ $Pa$.$s$.